 Once your request has been processed, the PC grade will be recorded as your final grade and cannot be reversed.

-If you do not pass this semester, your grade will be automatically excluded from the calculation of your GPA and will be recorded as a Fail - Not contributing to GPA (FC).
+If you do not pass in Semester 1, 2020, Semester 2, 2020 or Semester 3, 2020, your grade will be automatically excluded from the calculation of your GPA and will be recorded as a Fail - Not contributing to GPA (FC).
 A request for this is not required.

 If you do not pass, you will need to retake the course, or another equivalent course that is allowable within your program plan.